akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 <div style="text-align:center;"><b>Solution solved for our geocoding needs. (☞ﾟ∀ﾟ)☞</b></div>

 <br /><br />
-## Where should I deploy it ?
+## Where should I deploy it?

 ### Google Cloud Platform

-I've talked about free tier right ?
+I've talked about free tier right?

 7 months of procrastination later..